 What are the problems?

-When you receive an HIV-positive diagnosis for HIV, it can be difficult to know who to tell about it and to know how they, other people.
+When you receive a HIV-positive diagnosis, it can be hard to know who to tell about it and to know how they, other people.

 Inform others can be good because:

 - You can get the love and support to help you deal with your health.

 - You can keep your close friends and loved ones informed about issues that are important to you.

 - You do not have a reason to hide your HIV status.